J. J. Abrams: Books and comics

 On October 29, 2013, S., a novel written by Doug Dorst based on a concept by Abrams, was released.

 In 2019, Abrams made his debut as a writer for Marvel Comics, co-authoring the company's title Spider-Man from September of that year with his son Henry.
-The first issue of the comic includes the death of Mary-Jane Watson, and a twelve-year time shift, with the series' protagonist being Ben Parker, son of Peter Parker and Mary Jane.
+The first issue of the comic includes the death of Mary Jane Watson, and a twelve-year time shift, with the series' protagonist being Ben Parker, son of Peter Parker and Mary Jane.

 Personal life

 Abrams is married to public relations executive Katie McGrath and has three children.
 His daughter, Gracie Abrams, is a pop singer-songwriter.
 He resides in Pacific Palisades, Los Angeles, California.
 He is Jewish and his wife is Catholic, and he sometimes takes his children to religious services on Jewish holidays.

 Abrams serves on the Creative Council of Represent.Us, a nonpartisan anti-corruption organization and the Motion Picture & Television Fund (MPTF) Board of Governors.
+It was also reported that he attended the 2024 Democratic National Convention in Chicago.

+In September 2024, Abrams signed a letter along with over 125 other Hollywood professionals urging California Governor Gavin Newsom to sign AI safety bill SB 1047.